HJReachability/safety_rl/README.md

 # safety_rl

+Jaime F. Fisac*, Neil F. Lugovoy*, Vicenc¸ Rubies-Royo, Shromona Ghosh, Claire J. Tomlin, "[Bridging Hamilton-Jacobi Safety Analysis and Reinforcement Learning](TODO arXiv link here)", ICRA 2019. (* Equal Contribution)

-This repo contains the code necessary to run all the experiments in the paper Bridging Hamilton-Jacobi Safety Analysis and Reinforcement Learning.
+This repository contains the code necessary to run all the experiments in [ICRA 2019].

 ## Some quick notes:

 1. If you want to use the Safety Bellman Equation with your reinforcement learning algorithm you will need the functions `sbe_backup` and/or `sbe_outcome` in the `utils.py` file.
-The former computes the backup for value function learning (Q-learning, DQN, SAC, etc.) from equation 7 and the latter computes the outcome of a trajectory (from equation 8) used in policy optimization methods (policy gradient, TRPO, PPO, etc.).
+The former computes the backup for value function learning (Q-learning, DQN, SAC, etc.) from equation (7) in [ICRA19] and the latter computes the outcome of a trajectory equation (8) in [ICRA19] used in policy optimization methods (policy gradient, TRPO, PPO, etc.).
-2. The DQN and Policy Gradient algorithms are modified versions of the implementation from the Ray library.
-Where I have made a modification I have included a line of hashtags, commented with my initials (NFL) and included details about the change.
+2. The DQN and Policy Gradient algorithms are modified versions of the implementation from the [Ray library](https://github.com/ray-project/ray).
+Modifications are enclosed by a line of hashtags marking the start and end of the changes.
-3. The Soft Actor Critic algorithm is a modified version from the implementation in Spinning Up (Ray does not have a working implementation currently).
-I have commented with my initials for all changes I have made.
+3. The Soft Actor Critic algorithm is a modified version from the implementation in [Spinning Up](https://github.com/openai/spinningup) (Ray does not have a working implementation currently).
+Similarly hashtags indicate changes.
-4. The inverted pendulum and lunar lander environments are subclasses of environments implemented in Open AI's Gym.
+4. The inverted pendulum and lunar lander environments are subclasses of environments implemented in [Open AI's Gym](https://github.com/openai/gym).
 The major changes from the parent classes are documented in the files.
+5. The q learning algorithm is loosely based on [Denny Britz's implementation](https://github.com/dennybritz/reinforcement-learning/blob/master/TD/Q-Learning%20Solution.ipynb).

 ## Installation: